warslett/table-builder/README.md

 $csvRenderer = new CsvRenderer();
 $csvRenderer->renderTable($table, Writer::createFromPath('/tmp/mycsv.csv'));
 ```

-Both of the above renderers are themeable and are available with a standard theme and bootstrap4 theme out the box.

 ### Single Page Applications
 Tables also implement JsonSerializable so they can be encoded as json in a response and consumed by a single page